septentrio-gnss/Eridano/README.md

 * [Credits](#credits)

 ## What is Eridano
-Eridano is an Arduino Library for Septentrio receivers, it allows communcation between Arduino products and Septentrio receivers.
+Eridano is an Arduino Library for Septentrio GNSS receivers, it allows communcation between Arduino products and Septentrio receivers.
 By using its examples or creating your own, you can use all sorts of features from Septentrio receivers with the major ones being:
 * Parsing of SBF or NMEA
 * Logging
 * Corrections via NTRIP